krid78/uebersicht-widgets/README.md

 ## TopCpuProcesses

 This one is created by myself.
-The Idea is taken from [Brett Terpstra]()
+The Idea is taken from [Brett Terpstra](http://www.brettterpstra.com/).
+It shows a list of the 10 processes which occupy the CPU most.

 ## TopRamProcesses

+This one is created by myself.
+The Idea is taken from [Brett Terpstra](http://www.brettterpstra.com/).
+It shows a list of the 10 most RAM consuming processes.

 ## calendar